 Improve Your Skills

-Ingham’s Insight: Wind Spotter, from Sailing World has a good collection of tips to improve your observational skills.
+Ingham’s Insight: Wind Spotter, and How To See Wind on the Water When Sailing, both from from Sailing World have a good collection of tips to improve your observational skills.
 These include:

 - Good vision – have yours checked

-- Use quality polarized sunglasses to reduce glare
+- Use quality polarized sunglasses to reduce glare.
+Clean your glasses frequently.

 - Tilt your head back and forth – the polarized glasses will give you different views